 Green Bay Health Services is a large nursing home located in Green Bay, Wisconsin.
-We gave this nursing home an overall grade of B-.
-A score in this range requires some solid scores.
-While there's nothing wrong with a B-, it is worth noting that Green Bay received a city grade of B+ so there are plenty of good options in this city.
-One of the best aspects of this nursing home's report card is its exemplary inspection rating, which you can find in the next section.
+We gave this nursing home an overall grade of B. A score in this range requires quality scores in most areas.
+At the end of the day, this facility is a good fit for quite a few people.
+The best part of this nursing home's strong profile was its inspection grade.
+We discuss inspections in the next section

 Green Bay Health Services